nmtrang29/blog/src/content/posts/ableton.md

 ---

 ##### Frontend Development
-Alongside my design work, I took the initiative to implement some of my designs using [Max/MSP](https://www.ableton.com/en/live/max-for-live/) and a WYSIWYG low-code internal tool.
+Alongside my design work, I took the initiative to implement some of my designs using [Max/MSP](https://www.ableton.com/en/live/max-for-live/) and a low-code internal tool.
 I have also led workshops and taught other designers to use these tools, empowering them to confidently make minor frontend fixes on their own.

 ![_](./_assets/ableton/max-vieweditor.png)